ProbablyManuel/requiem/_drafts/Requiem-5-3-0.md

 This release features new armors and weapons as replacement for the assets that were removed prior to the SSE port due to quality and lore concerns.
 Additionally, it marks the first step at integrating the Creation Club DLCs into Requiem.
 For the full list of changes, please refer to the [changelog]({{site.github.repository_url}}/blob/main/components/documentation/src/Changelog.md#requiem-530---around-the-fire).

+**Requiem can still be used without any paid Creation Club DLCs**.
+Integration of the Creation Club DLCs is offered in an optional patch that can be selected in the fomod installer.
+Thus far, 19 armor DLCs are supported.
 For the motivation behind the Creation Club integration, please read the previous blog post [Creation Club, GitHub, and Requiem 5.3.0]({{ site.baseurl }}{% post_url 2022-12-24-Developer-Diary-15 %}).

 # New armors